hamishwillee/multidocsify_test/docs/qgc_gov_user_guide.md

 After indicating that you want to pair to a vehicle the _Pair vehicle dialog_ will appear:

-1. When the pair vehicle dialog appears
+1. When the pair vehicle dialog appears:

    ![](images/connection_manager_9_pairing_setup_ground_radio_dialog_discovering_pair_discovered_vehicle.png)